Facebook Pixel Program Information | Western Kentucky University

 Becoming a Registered Dietitian Nutritionist

 2. Complete an internship that is accredited by ACEND.
-Students apply to internship programs in their last year at Western Kentucky University and complete internships after graduating from the University.
-Entrance into internships is highly competitive.
-An undergraduate grade point average of at least 3.3 to 3.5 and relevant work experience and/or volunteer experience aid in the preparation for a supervised practice program.
+Traditionally, during the last year of undergraduate work, students apply to internship programs and begin the internship after graduating from an accredited undergraduate program.
+Entrance into internships is highly competitive - an undergraduate grade point average of at least 3.3 to 3.5 and relevant work experience and/or volunteer experience aid in the preparation for a supervised practice program.

 3. Pass the credentialing exam administered by the Commission on Dietetic Registration (CDR) following completion of an ACEND accredited internship.